adelanhese/erl.updater_hw_devices/README.md

    Note: 1-No changes in the main code will be necessary to add new devices in this app.
 Only these 4 new procdures will be necessary.

          2-Each platform must have your own module.
+Example: "updater_hw_devices_<platform_name>.erl"

-Example: "updater_hw_devices_<platform_name>.erl" 2-These procedures describled in the item 4, will be add in the correct module:
+         3-These procedures, describled in the item 4, must be add in the correct module.